mincho-js/working-group/text/001-css-nesting.md

 });
 ```

-It sounds complicated, but it's always transfiled with the following structure:
+It sounds complicated, but it's always transpiled with the following structure:

 **Convert to Vanilla Extract:**
 ```typescript